epigama/chatup/README.md

 1. Raise an issue before you make a pr.</br>
 2. No changes should be pushed in the development branch.
 Always make a new branch.</br>
 3. Squash all your commits in to a single commit before creating a pull request.</br>
-4. If the pr for the issue isnt raised within 2 weeks, the issue can be assigned to another person.</br>
+4. If the pull request for the issue isnt raised within 2 weeks, the issue can be assigned to another person.</br>

 # Pull Requests
 We welcome and encourage all pull requests.
 It usually will take us within 24-48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request: